feramhq/demo/README.md

 ## Wrong usage of a/an

-A elephant is an large mammal.
+A elephant is a large mammal.
-Buy an house in a hour.
+Buy a house in a hour.
-A unknown monster killed an unicorn.
+A unknown monster killed a unicorn.
 It's a honor.